 Public transport, cycling and walking

-We are working with your borough to widen pavements at town centres and transport hubs, create temporary cycle routes on our transport network and low traffic neighbourhoods.
+We are working with your borough to widen pavements at town centres and transport hubs and to create temporary cycle routes and low traffic neighbourhoods.

 New online Cycle Skills course